nolanh/historic_events/README.md

 # historic_events
 This repository offers a reusable, large data set of historic human events.
 Most of the events contained herein come from a Wikipedia corpus, and many additional events were manually inputted by myself (Nolan Hemmatazad).
 A large amount of work was put into manually verifying the accuracy of the events, but as a solitary contributor, the amount of verification likely barely scratches 10% of the overall data set.

-# Give a Little Bit?
-If you find this data set to be useful, or just think it's cool that it was put out there, please consider donating to the Tuvalie Kickstarter campaign at [https://www.kickstarter.com/projects/1681169925/tuvalie](https://www.kickstarter.com/projects/1681169925/tuvalie).
-Even a pledge of $1 would mean a lot!
+Pull requests with updates/edits are highly appreciated.

 # Attribution Line
 When reusing the data set presented here, please use the following attribution line: